 University of Southern Queensland (USQ) Rankings

-University of Southern Queensland (USQ) world rankings includes it being number 751+ on the QS rankings number 601+ on Times (THE).
+University of Southern Queensland (USQ) world rankings includes it being number 751+ on the QS rankings number 601+ on Times (THE) number 151-200 with the Times under 50 years old.
 This contributes to USQ being the number 32 ranked Australian university overall in the world ranking systems.
 University of Southern Queensland rankings within Australia include being placed at number 29= on the ERA scale (2012) and being a 3 Star AEN rated university.
 USQ also has a student survey satisfaction rating of 92.1% for business 88.9% for arts 85.2% for science.

 |USQ Ranking||Aus Rank||World Rank|